 Interact with the horses, goats, and sheep, as well as tour the organic gardens that supply the farm with fresh vegetables — from artichokes to zucchini, and many more in between.
 Fresh herbs and fruits are also grown.
 Samples of foods made fresh on the farm are offered at the end of the tour, including goat cheese, cheese cake, and wine jams and jellies.

-If simply touring isn’t enough, Full House Farm has three vacation rentals available—a 3-bedroom, 2-bath house, a cozy studio cottage, and a fifth-wheel trailer.
+If simply touring isn’t enough, Full House Farm has two vacation rentals available—a 3-bedroom, 2-bath house and a cozy studio cottage.
 Each includes a complimentary farm life tour, plus freshly collected organic eggs from the farm’s own hens, locally baked organic bread, and jams and jellies.
 The farm maintains two organic vegetable gardens for its guests, where you can harvest lettuce, strawberries, tomatoes, carrots—whatever is ripe and available that day.

 Next, visitors walk through the nursery to meet some of the newest cows on the block.
 From there, guests tour a pasture or two, and learn about how the farm recycles water.